Research2050/research2050.github.io/_pages/about.md

 ## About Me

 I am a Ph.D. candidate at Beihang University.
 I have published two first-author or corresponding-author papers in *IEEE T-IM*, *IEEE T-AES*, and *Chin.
 J. Aeronaut.*, with one paper under revision and two under review.
-I also hold an authorized invention patent and have served as a reviewer for SCI journals including *IEEE T-VT* and *IEEE T-ASE*.
+I also hold an authorized invention patent and have served as a reviewer for SCI journals including *IEEE T-II*, *IEEE IoT* and *IEEE T-VT* .

 ## Research Interests